ilia10000/ilia10000.github.io/_pages/about.md

 **News**

+July 2021: I'm joining Dr. Tom Griffiths's CoCoSci Lab at Princeton University as a postdoc.

+June 2021: I defended my thesis on ['Learning From Almost No Data'](https://uwspace.uwaterloo.ca/handle/10012/17103).

 Apr 2021: Two of our papers were accepted to IJCNN 2021: "Soft-Label Dataset Distillation and Text Dataset Distillation" ([preprint](https://arxiv.org/abs/1910.02551)) and "One Line To Rule Them All: Generating LO-Shot Soft-Label Prototypes" ([preprint](https://arxiv.org/abs/2102.07834))